python/cpython/Doc/reference/datamodel.rst

       builtin: str
       builtin: print

    Called by the :func:`str` built-in function and by the :func:`print` function to compute the "informal" string representation of an object.
 This differs from :meth:`__repr__` in that it does not have to be a valid Python
    expression: a more convenient or concise representation may be used instead.
    The return value must be a string object.

+   ..
+XXX what about subclasses of string?

 .. method:: object.__format__(self, format_spec)